 So, Aurangzib decided to increase the pressure on Shambhuji by making a diversion against the Bijapuris and compelling them to concentrate their resources on the defence of their own realm.
-As early as January 1682, a division under Ruhullah Khan was detached to invade Bijapur territory, evidently the northern frontier of it, which had been a scene of anarchy since the accession of the boy-king Sikandar and the outbreak of faction-fights at his Court.
+As early as January 1682, a division under Ruhullah Khan was detached to invade Bijapur territory, evidently the northern frontier of it, which had been a scene of anarchy since the accession of the to wage war on Shambhuji, and if they recovered the lands taken from them [by the Marathan], they were to hold them as before in fee.....It is said that a great number of Mughal horse has invaded Bijapur and wished to compel the young king to add his weak forces to theirs and attack Shambhuji."
+[Dutch Rec.
+Vol. 37.]

+boy-king Sikandar and the outbreak of faction-fights at his Court.
 The object of this expedition was simply to ravage as much of Bijapuri territory as possible and curb Shambhuji's activity in the Parenda and Sholapur region.
 The detachment did not effect, nor was it intended to effect, any conquest.
 It was evidently too small to do anything more than raid defenceless villages and lay cornfields waste, and it soon returned to headquarters.
 (M.A.
 216-218.)

 On 13th May, 1682, an envoy from Bijapur waited on the Emperor at Aurangabad with a few presents, but these peace-offerings were not accepted.
 A month later, a much larger force was sent under Prince Azam to enter Bijapur territory.
 He ravaged the frontier, took the fort of Dharur (about 140 miles north of Bijapur), and tried to fight his way to the environs of the Adil-Shahi capital.
 The campaign languished for many months, and the Prince had not advanced further south than the Nira river when he was recalled to Court (June 1683).
 His force was inadequate for the purpose of conquering the vast Adil-Shahi kingdom, and this fact was recognized by the Emperor.
-After the rainy season.
-Azam was again sent to invade Bijapur (20th August), but was two months later transferred to Nasik (30th October), and these desultory attacks on Bijapur ceased for a time.
+After the rainy season, Azam was again sent to invade Bijapur (20th August), but was two months later transferred to Nasik (30th October), and these desultory attacks on Bijapur ceased for a time.
 (M.A.
 218-219, 230, 239; B.S.
 529.)

 § 2.
-Aurangzib actively attacks Bijapuri territory, 1684.
+Aurangzib actively attacks Bijapuri territory,

 But on 13th November 1683, the Emperor himself arrived at Ahmadnagar to direct the operations. and a vigorous campaign was begun.
-On the 13th February following.
-Azam was sent to Bahadurgarh (Pedgaon), about 45 miles south of Ahmadnagar. and made it his headquarters for a year.
-The Mughal plan of war at this stage was to establish a number of cutposts in the Bijapur territory,under Azam in the north-west and Khan-i-Jahan in the north-east of that kingdom,--and try to occupy or at least to ravage the surrounding lands.
+On the 13th February following, Azam was sent to Bahadurgarh (Pedgaon), about 45 miles south of Ahmadnagar, and made it his headquarters for a year.
+The Mughal plan of war at this stage was to establish a number of outposts in the Bijapur territory, under Azam in the north-west and Khan-i-Jahan in the north-east of that kingdom,-and try to occupy or at least to ravage the surrounding lands.
 The great energy thrown by both sides into the Maratha war in the first half of 1684 prevented the Mughals from undertaking any serious enterprise against Bijapur.
-Moreover, during the earlier months of the year, the disastrous march of Shah Alam into South Konkan diverted all the imperial resources into that quarter.
+Morcover, during the earlier months of the year, the disastrous march of Shah Alam into South Konkan diverted all the imperial resources into that quarter.
 Bijapur was besieged in right earnest only as late as March 1685.
 And we shall have to revert to the internal affairs of that city in order to understand this crisis in its history.